Everything You Need to Know About Finding and Contacting Micro-Influencers

 Highlight your influencers in your content and create expert roundup blog posts.
 Let them “take over” one of your social media channels for a day and grant them access to your fans.
 Give them shout-outs and accolades on social media when something great happens in their world.

-To be successful at micro-influencer marketing, look for the three Rs: relevance, reach, and response (engagement is admittedly a better word, but we wanted one that started with R).
+To be successful at micro-influencer marketing, look for relevance, reach, and engagement.
 Your brand’s offering should be relevant to their audience.
-They can have a smaller following, but it has to be sizable enough for it to be worth your budget.
-Most important of all, that following has to be highly engaged.
+The reach should be sizeable enough for it to be worth your budget.
+And most important of all, that following has to be highly engaged.

 Micro-influencer marketing drives big wins for businesses.
 Start looking for influencers today, and be creative and genuine in your pitch.
 Then, enjoy success, rinse and repeat.